YosysHQ/riscv-formal/docs/procedure.md

 Each named CSR must be connected as described in the [RVFI specification](rvfi.md).

-Any consistency check can be appended with `_hpm=` and the corresponding hpmevent CSR number used to control the listed CSR.
-This value will be used to assign `RISCV_FORMAL_CSRC_HPMEVENT`.
-For example, `mhpmcounter3 upcnt_hpm=3` declares that the `mhpmcounter3` is controlled by `mhpmevent3` and should be tested with the `csrc_upcnt_check`.
-The CSR up-counter check is the only check to utilise the hpmevent macro at this time.

-Consistency checks can also be appended with `_mask=` with a verilog expression which will be applied to the CSR as a bit mask before testing the return value.
-Note that `_mask` must be defined *after* any other value assignment for the check, but *before* `_hpm`.
+Consistency checks can be appended with `_mask=` with a verilog expression which will be applied to the CSR as a bit mask before testing the return value.
+Note that `_mask` must be defined *after* any other value assignment for the check.
 For example, the statement `misa const=0_mask="32'h 0aaa_ffff"` masks the `misa` CSR and then checks for a constant value of 0.
 A mask value is currently only supported in the `const`, `zero`, and `any` checks.

 `const` is currently the only other test to support value assignment.
 If no value is provided, a value of `rdata_shadow` will be assigned such that any value is accepted provided it is constant.